finopsfoundation/framework/_resources/project--forecasting-comprehensive-guide.md

 Forecasting is difficult.
 In order to set yourself up for success, begin your journey with small, achievable goals which can be built on over time as you mature, continually improving as you go.
 Even if you already have a mature forecasting process in place, it is always beneficial to remind yourself of your ‘why’.

 <div class="flow-root bg-green-500 rounded-lg px-6 border-solid border-gray-100 border">
-<p class="text-base text-white"><em>A large health insurance company stated 'We assumed while moving to Cloud that businesses are aware / informed how to forecast - estimate workloads, they are not.'</em></p></div>
+<p class="text-base text-white"><em>A large health insurance company stated, "We assumed while moving to Cloud that businesses are aware / informed how to forecast / estimate workloads, they are not."</em></p></div>

 ## Different types of forecasting
 Sometimes people refer to different types of forecasting where others refer to different ways you can forecast, for simplicity we will describe what you might want to consider.
 It is important to understand that you need to learn what works best for you and your organization.
 Some organizations may use a combination of the below instead of one method only.